meltano/meltano/docs/src/_guide/dbt-transformation.md

 Meltano supports installing adapter specific Transformer plugins (e.g. `dbt-snowflake`).
 If you are working from an existing Meltano project that uses the [`dbt` transformer plugin](/guide/transformation), we recommend [migrating](/guide/transformation#migrating-to-an-adapter-specific-dbt-transformer) your install to an adapter specific one (e.g. `dbt-snowflake`).

-To learn more about the dbt Transformer package, please see the [dbt plugin](https://hub.meltano.com/transformers/dbt) documentation on [Meltano Hub](https://hub.meltano.com).

 ## Install `dbt`

 To install an adapter-specific variant of dbt to your project, run: